-Furthermore, institutional obstacles prevent effective recourse to the mainstream health services when required, including in cases of emergencies: limited transport availability, absence of full-time medical staff in the detention centres, informal transactions for medicine, etc.
+Asylum seekers outside of detention centres may access the state health services, with the main obstacles being mainly linked to language difficulties.
+However, institutional obstacles also prevent effective recourse to the mainstream health services when required, including in cases of emergencies.
+These are: limited transport availability, absence of full-time medical staff in the detention centres, informal transactions for medicine, etc.

 No specialised services exist in Malta for victims of torture or trauma, primarily owing to the lack of such capacity on the island.